Substance Abuse and Addiction Treatment Resources in Butler

 St. Paul Roman Catholic Church 128 N. McKean St. Butler, PA, 16001

 There are many Butler drug rehab resources, from detox to inpatient treatment, as well as many recovery meetings.
 However, sometimes it’s a good idea to seek treatment in other cities or to attend new meetings to explore new aspects of recovery.
-You may also decide on a nationally known and respected treatment center, such as The Recovery Village.
-Cities close to Butler are listed below.

 - West Sunbury